python/cpython/Doc/library/sys.rst

 .. function:: exit([arg])

+   Raise a :exc:`SystemExit` exception, signaling an intention to exit the interpreter.
-   This is implemented by raising the :exc:`SystemExit` exception, so cleanup actions specified by finally clauses of :keyword:`try` statements are honored, and it is possible to intercept the exit attempt at an outer level.
+   Cleanup actions specified by finally clauses of :keyword:`try` statements are honored, and it is possible to intercept the exit attempt at an outer level.

    The optional argument *arg* can be an integer giving the exit status